-Section 162(m) of the Internal Revenue Code imposes a limit on federal income tax deductibility for annual compensation in excess of one million dollars paid by a corporation to its Chief Executive Officer and its other three most highly compensated executive officers (other than the Chief Financial Officer).
-Compensation in excess of one million dollars may only be deducted if it is "qualified performance-based compensation" within the meaning of Section 162(m) or qualifies for one of the other exemptions from the deductibility limit.
-The Compensation Committee considers tax deductibility when making its decisions regarding executive compensation but reserves the right to award nondeductible compensation when appropriate to accomplish other compensation objectives.
-The Compensation Committee will continue to assess the impact of Section 162(m) on its compensation practices and determine what further action, if any, is appropriate.
-From time to time, the Compensation Committee may, in its judgment, approve compensation for the named executive officers that does not comply with an exemption from the deductibility limit when it believes that such compensation is in the best interests of the Company and our shareholders.
+For taxable years beginning before January 1, 2018, Section 162(m) of the Internal Revenue Code imposed a limit on federal income tax deductibility for annual compensation in excess of one million dollars paid by a public corporation to its Chief Executive Officer and its other three most highly compensated executive officers (other than the Chief Financial Officer).
+Compensation in excess of one million dollars could be deducted, however, if it qualified as "performance-based compensation" within the meaning of Section 162(m) or qualified for one of the other exemptions from the deductibility limit.
+We designed the Company's compensation program to satisfy the exemption under Section 162(m).